Ambassador

 II.
 Application Procedures

-Diplomatic, service or courtesy visa applicants are not required to pre-book appointment time slots.
-The applicants only need to complete and print out the online application forms at www.visaforchina.org, then submit hard copies of documents required to the Chinese Embassy or Consulates in the U.K.
+Diplomatic, service or courtesy visa applicants need to complete and print out the online application forms at www.visaforchina.org, then submit hard copies of documents required to the Chinese Embassy or Consulates in the U.K.

 III.
 Documents required